Neural Projected Quantum Dynamics: a systematic study: Details on LPE and PPE schemes

 \section{Details on LPE and PPE schemes}

 The two tables below report the coefficients for the first few orders of the LPE and PPE schemes.
-The details on the derivation can be found in the subsections after the tables.
+The details on the derivation can be found in the subsections following the tables.

 The two tables below report the coefficients for the first few orders of the S-LPE and S-PPE schemes.